Thermoelectric optimization and quantum-to-classical crossover in gate-controlled two-dimensional semiconducting nanojunctions: Introduction

+A key advantage of two-dimensional transition metal dichalcogenides (2D TMDs) for thermoelectric applications is their exceptional gate tunability.
+Owing to their atomically thin structure, these materials are highly responsive to external electric fields, allowing precise modulation of carrier concentration and transport properties \cite{Zhu_EnergyAdv_2023}.
+This capability enables real-time optimization of thermoelectric performance and opens opportunities for adaptive energy harvesting systems.
+Importantly, experimental studies have confirmed this tunability: thickness-dependent thermoelectric properties and gate-optimized thermoelectric power factors have been measured for WSe$_2$, demonstrating that electrostatic gating can effectively enhance thermoelectric output \cite{Chen_NanoLett_2023,Yoshida_NanoLett_2016}.

 In this study, we investigate the thermoelectric efficiency of length-dependent 2D TMD nanojunctions with gate-tunable architectures using first-principles simulations.

+The present study does not include electron–phonon interactions.
+However, their influence on the Seebeck coefficient can be significantly enhanced in resonant states \cite{Galperin_JCP_2008}, particularly when the gate voltage shifts the chemical potential outside the band gap region.

 As the channel length increases, a transition from quantum tunneling to classical thermionic emission is observed.

+When considering gate effects in molecular junctions, a Landauer + DFT approach may encounter fundamental limitations~\cite{Galperin_JCP_2008,Galperin_JPPC_2013}, particularly in short-channel devices.
+To avoid such issues, we adopt an effective gate model in which the gate-control efficiency is described by $\alpha_{\text{in(out)}}$.

 In these semiconducting systems, applying a gate voltage ($V_g$) shifts the chemical potential relative to the transmission function $\tau(E)$, thereby inducing a transition from insulating to conducting behavior.
 The gate architecture thus introduces an additional degree of freedom for tuning electronic transport and optimizing thermoelectric performance.
+The ability to control their electronic properties through external gating has opened new avenues for optimizing thermoelectric performance and developing next-generation energy harvesting devices.
+The ability to switch between different transport mechanisms and modify carrier concentrations provides multiple pathways for optimizing thermoelectric performance.

-We focus on Pt–WSe$_2$–Pt nanojunctions with channel lengths of 3 nm, 6 nm, 9 nm, and 12 nm, as shown in Fig.~\ref{fig:Fig1}.
-Electron transport properties are computed using the NANODCAL package, which implements the non-equilibrium Green’s function (NEGF) formalism within density functional theory (DFT).
+We focus on Pt–WSe$_2$–Pt nanojunctions with channel lengths of 3 nm, 6 nm, 9 nm, and 12 nm, as shown in Fig~\ref{fig:Fig1}.
+Electron transport properties are computed using the NanoDCAL package, which implements the non-equilibrium Green’s function (NEGF) formalism within density functional theory (DFT).
 For phonon-mediated heat transport, we employ LAMMPS, using non-equilibrium molecular dynamics (NEMD) simulations to calculate the phononic thermal conductivity.